neonr-0/SoulMeter/README.md

 I recommend not to talk about dps meter at in-game public chat

 Issue and suggest: https://discord.gg/3pvVXybhX8

+If you can't open, try install this: https://github.com/abbodi1406/vcredist/releases

 Special thanks @Nyanchii, @FeAr